hazelcast/hazelcast/docs/design/sql/16-nested-fields-access.md

 are always case-sensitive.
 The conversion to canonical case is optional in the SQL standard, Hazelcast doesn't do it for legacy reasons.

-## Automatic resolution

-When a mapping or another type is auto-resolved, for non-primitive types we check the SQL catalog if a type exists.

 ## UDTs and the top-level fields

 Currently, if the top-level `__key` or `this` field of an imap isn't a SQL